roman-kovalchuk/uniswap-liquidity-dao/README.md

 The primary issue the project is facing is front-running: currently a miner can run a "sandwich attack" to skew the pool price before a rebalancing call.

-## Want to contribute?
-Want to use this code in your project?

-DM me :)

-@dmihal